Home Discover Australia The best beaches in Sydney (NSW)

 Bondi Beach

-At Bondi Beach you will also find several swimming pools by the sea, known as The Bondi Icebergs Pool, where you can do lengths without being disturbed by the waves.
+At Bondi Beach you will also find a swimming pool by the sea, known as The Bondi Icebergs Pool, where you can do lengths without being disturbed by the waves.

 How to get there